cczona/cczona.github.io/speaking/speaker.md

 ### Bio

 Carina C. Zona is a developer, advocate, and certified sex educator.
 She spends a lot of time thinking about the unexpected cultural effects of our decisions as programmers.
-Carina is the founder of [CallbackWomen](http://callbackwomen), a developer evangelist for Ruby Together, and co-organizer of the We So Crafty community of techies who craft.
+Carina is also the founder of [CallbackWomen](http://callbackwomen), which is on a mission to radically increase gender diversity at the podium of professional programmers' conferences.

 ### Links